Gcamara14/SonomaProud/README.md

 - [x] Connect the website to aws S3 servers for image uploading
 - [x] add 404 pages
 - [x] Push to heroku
 - [x] Find other webmasters and set them up as users for data entry process.
+- Updated March 4th, 2018
+- [ ] Add a feature where people can find local opportunities to volunteer and give back to a local cause.
+- [ ] Add a feature where people can blog/write about their experiences and share advice / tips.
+- [ ] Other community building features to be determind

 ## Features